shl152/cs445-rec2/README.md

                Print the bag of strings that still need to be checked, for debugging Print out the longest subsequence

+   To demonstrate how to generate new strings from a test string ("by removing a different single character each time"), consider the following example.
+If the test string you removed from the bag is `ABCD`, you want to add each of `BCD`, `ACD`, `ABD`, and `ABC` (all subsequences that are 1 character shorter).

    Note that `LongestCommonSubsequence.java` already contains a method, `isSubsequence`, to check whether one string is a subsequence of another.
-To demonstrate how to generate new strings from a test string, consider the following example.
-If the string you removed from the bag is `ABCD`, you want to add each of `BCD`, `ACD`, `ABD`, and `ABC` (all subsequences that are 1 character shorter).

 3. Once you understand the algorithm from Step 2, read through `LongestCommonSubsequence.java`, noting the 3 `TODO` comments.
 You will need to complete these portions of the code.

 4. At the first `TODO` comment, create a new reference variable named `possibleSubsequences` for storing the bag and it assign it a value of `null`.

 5. At the second `TODO` comment, create a new bag of strings, assign it to the variable `possibleSubsequences`, and add the string `first` to the bag.